 The Lightboard is a glass chalkboard pumped full of light.
 It's for recording video lecture topics.
 You face toward your viewers, and your writing glows in front of you.

-Here's a one-minute video intro to the Lightboard.
+Here's a one-minute video intro to the Lightboard:

-Filming a chalkboard or whiteboard lecture results in a dismal video.
+Filming a chalkboard lecture results in a dismal video.
 Good video lectures have usually gone through a lot of post-production editing to merge a video of the instructor speaking to the camera, with graphics to illustrate the material.
 Nice, but time consuming.

 Moreover, while teaching, I work the board.
-A lot.
 I point to terms in equations, illustrate movement in diagrams -- I talk with my hands!
 It's natural for humans and maybe also for chimps to "follow the hands."

 The Lightboard lets me draw highly visible sketches and equations as I lecture, work with my drawings in a natural way, face the camera, and capture good quality video without post-production editing.

 Also, I can superimpose graphics such as videos or powerpoint slides.
 When I do that I watch my writing plus the graphics in a monitor in order to point to the graphics or draw on them.